Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Oscillatory Activation functions

 Case 1: Let $sign(g(z))=sign(z)$ AND $\textbf{x}^1, \textbf{x}^2 \in H_+$ $\Rightarrow z_1 = \textbf{w}^T\text{x}^1 + b > 0 $ AND $ z_2 = \textbf{w}^T\textbf{x}^2 + b > 0 $ $\Rightarrow Class(\textbf{x}^1) = sign(g(z_1)) = sign(z_1) = 1$ AND $Class(\textbf{x}^2) = sign(g(z_2)) =sign(z_2) = 1$ Thus $\textbf{x}^1$ and $\textbf{x}^2$ belong to the same class.
 Case 2: Let $sign(g(z))=sign(z)$ AND $\textbf{x}^1, \textbf{x}^2 \in H_-$ $\Rightarrow z_1 = \textbf{w}^T\text{x}^1 + b < 0 $ AND $ z_2 = \textbf{w}^T\textbf{x}^2 + b < 0 $ $\Rightarrow Class(\textbf{x}^1) = sign(g(z_1)) = sign(z_1) = -1$ AND $Class(\textbf{x}^2) = sign(g(z_2)) = sign(z_2) = -1$ Thus $\textbf{x}^1$ and $\textbf{x}^2$ belong to the same class.

 From Proposition 2 it is clear that a single neuron using the Swish activation function cannot solve the XOR problem.
 The Swish activation $ S(z) = \frac{z}{1+exp(-z)} $

 It is clear that $sign(S(z)) = sign(z)$ (since $\frac{1}{1+exp(-z)} > 0$).
 Similarly a single neuron using the Mish activation function cannot solve the XOR problem.
 The Mish activation $ M(z) = z \tanh (\log (1+\exp (z))) $, It is clear that $sign(M(z)) = sign(z)$ (since $\tanh (\log (1+\exp (z))) > 0$).
-Based on propositions 1 and 2, single neurons that use monotonic activation functions and activation functions that are are sign equivalent to $I(z)=z$ cannot solve the XOR problem.
+Based on propositions 1 and 2, single neurons that use monotonic activation functions and activation functions that are sign equivalent to $I(z)=z$ cannot learn the XOR function.
 To solve the XOR problem with a single neuron we must search for an activation that violates both the above conditions.
 In our work, the oscillatory function $ C(z) = z \cos z $ that violates both the above conditions is proposed and used to solve the XOR problem with a single neuron.
+In the following it is shown that although the GCU activation allows single neurons to the learn the XOR function, it is only slightly more computationally costly than Leaky ReLU.
+Also, the GCU activation is shown to be computationally cheaper than the recently popular Swish and Mish activation functions.